 Once this 476 km long railway line went through 1 country and that was of course Yugoslavia, but after the break-up of Yugoslavia the railway line is now in three countries: Serbia (288 km), Montenegro (174km) and 9 km through Štrpci which is in Bosnia-Herzegovina (BIH).
 The 5 milometer between the old railway station of Belgrade and Topčider is closed.The train does not stop in BIH (and be glad there is also no border control), but back then there was a station which is now not in use any more.
 And for the train nerds (like me): it is electrified with 25 kV, 50 Hz AC along the entire corridor.

-Google Map I made of the route Belgrade-Bar with pictures, it is clickable
+Google Map I made of the railways in Serbia with also the Belgrade-Bar Railway.

 2. The tallest bridge